khanhmdinh/khanhmdinh.github.io/02_Microsoft Fabric LMS Lakehouse – Incremental Medallion Pipeline/README.md

 ## 9) Environments
 Parameterize workspace, paths and dates to reuse the same notebooks in **Dev / UAT / Prod**.
 Promote via Fabric deployment pipelines.

-## 10) Notes
-- You can substitute Gold **Warehouse** instead of **Lakehouse** if SQL‑only consumption is required.
-- Data science teams can read Gold Lakehouse directly for ML use‑cases.

 > This project was built based on what I learned from the course "Master Microsoft Fabric: A Complete End-to-End Project- CICD" by Shanmukh Sattiraju.
 I made some modifications and added new features to fit my own learning goals.